This page focuses on the Roman and Byzantine city in Banias.

 Basilica – Church of the healing of the bleeding woman

-The large Byzantine Church was erected here in the 4th C, and was destroyed in the 9th C following the Arab conquest.
+The large Byzantine Church was erected here in the 4th century, and was destroyed in the 9th century following the Arab conquest.
 This Basilica-shaped Church was the Cathedral of the Byzantine city of Paneas.
-A reconstructed plan of the west side of the church is illustrated on the right, although most of its stones were removed during Medieval times to build the new walls on the south.
+A reconstructed plan of the west side of the church is illustrated here, although most of its stones were removed during Medieval times to build the new walls on the south.

 The church was dedicated to the miracle of the healing of the bleeding woman by Jesus.
 According to Mark 5 25-34 and Luke 8 43-50, this is a description of her healing: “And a woman having an issue of blood… Came behind him, and touched the border of his garment: and immediately her issue of blood stanched”.